jwplayer/applicaster-docs/concepts/content-management.md

 - In Zapp, every platform links to a layout.
 E.g. Roku & Apple TV use the TV Layout and iOS uses the Mobile Layout
 - Each layout consists of components, E.g. a rail with "Live now" and another rail with "Popular"
 - Each component gets JWP media from a JWP playlist.
-- Each layout can be connected with a JWP App Config for determining which playlist maps to what component.
+- Each layout can be connected with a JWP App Config to determine which playlist maps to what feed.
 E.g. JWP  App Config "TV" is mapped to Zapp layout "TV".
-And App Config position 1, matches component  1 in the TV Layout
+App Config position 1, matches the feed linked to component 1 in the TV Layout

 ## Media
 A video, including its
 - video assets: the video in different qualities, e.g 720p, 1080p, etc.
 - audio tracks: audio in different languages, or without music, etc.
-- images: thumbnails, additional immages
+- images: thumbnails, additional images
 - fields: title, description, genre, rating, actors, etc.  (customizable per type)
 - geo rules
 - tags